 Plus500 Review

-Plus500 is a trusted global brand that offers an easy-to-use trading platform for online traders, alongside access to share trading and a thorough selection of CFDs.
+Plus500 is a trusted global brand that offers an easy-to-use trading platform for online traders, alongside access to share trading via the Plus500 Invest platform, futures within the U.S. market, and a thorough selection of CFDs through the broker’s separate Plus500 CFD platform.

-Plus500’s simplified trading platform attracts beginners looking for a user-friendly experience, but its limited educational content and narrow selection of market research will leave active traders wanting more.
+Plus500’s simplified trading platform attracts beginners looking for a user-friendly experience and delivers a growing selection of educational content.
+In our 2025 Annual Awards, Plus500 earned Best in Class honors for our Trust Score, Ease of Use, and Beginners categories.
+However, while strides continue to be made, Plus500's narrow selection of market research will leave active traders wanting more.

 Commissions & Fees | |